juanescorreap/holbertonschool-low_level_programming/0x0C-more_malloc_free/README.md

 It's purpose is to help the student understand:

-How to use the exit function
+How to use the exit function<br />
-What are the functions calloc and realloc from the standard library and how to use them
+What are the functions calloc and realloc from the standard library and how to use them<br />